syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.NETCORE/how-to/Instantiate-pdfviewer-dynamically.md

 In your controller, create an action method that returns a PDF document as an action result.

-View Sample in GitHub [View Sample in GitHub]()
+View sample in GitHub [View sample in GitHub](https://github.com/SyncfusionExamples/asp-core-pdf-viewer-examples)

-N>Ensure the provided document path and output text are saved at your application level.